Darren E. Dahl , PhD

 Greek and Roman Classics

-I am originally from Estevan and have spent the better part of my adult life in Saskatoon, with a detour through southern Ontario for my graduate studies.
+I am originally from southern Saskatchewan and have spent the better part of my adult life in Saskatoon, with a detour through southern Ontario for my graduate studies.
 Before coming to Briercrest, I was an Adjunct Professor at St. Thomas More College and a Senior Fellow in the Classical, Medieval, and Renaissance Studies Program at the University of Saskatchewan.
-I am a lover of good coffee, British mysteries, and the game of golf.
-My wife, Kate, is a writer and educator and our daughter, Sophia, is a lover of all things related to horses.
+My research is focused on modern and contemporary European philosophy, with a special interest in philosophy of religion within the phenomenological and hermeneutical traditions.
+When I'm not at my desk, you will find me golfing, hiking, or watching a British mystery with my wife Kate, who is an author and educator.

 M.Div., Lutheran Theological Seminary, Saskatoon (1998)